zacharyfmarion/Material-Markdown/README.md

 ## Build instructions

-Make a directory and navigate into it:
+Navigate to a parent directory and clone into it:

-`mkdir Mardown && cd $_`

-Clone into the file:

 `git clone https://github.com/zacharyfmarion/Markdown.git`